 Field Description Source Ports The port protected by the forwarding port, or uplink.
 Unit - The stacking member's Unit ID and LAGs on which the source port is located.
-Port - The source port number.
+From Port or From LAG - The first source port/LAG number in a consecutive sequence of ports/LAGs.
+To Port - The last source port/LAG number in a consecutive sequence of ports/LAGs.
 Forwarding Ports The uplink that protects the specified source port.
 This port's forwarding decisions overwrite the source port's forwarding settings.
 Unit - The stacking member's Unit ID and LAGs on which the forwarding port is located.
-Port - The forwarding port number.
+Port or LAG - The forwarding port/LAG number.

 - 2. Define the Source and Forwarding Ports. - 3.
-Click Add The new traffic forwarding definition appears in the Traffic Segmentation table, and the device is updated.
+Click Add ...
+The new traffic forwarding definition appears in the Traffic Segmentation table, and the device is updated.